 There's the raunchy name.
 The 50 wall-to-wall flat screen TVs showing every sport televised.
 The blaring music.
 And let's not forget the fetching young waitresses decked out in short shorts and tank tops.
-No question, appears to be aiming a bit lower than the intellect.
+No question, Bottomz Up appears to be aiming a bit lower than the intellect.
 Or the palate.
-Bottomz Up

 Guess again, for this so-called "breastaurant" boasts a smart, ambitious menu from well-credentialed chef Adam Goldgell as well as a dinnertime satellite sushi bar from the nearby Shiro of Japan.
 Adding to the appeal are midweek prix-fixe specials.

 One dinner kicks off with a Black Dragon roll, a surprisingly light combo featuring chopped shrimp and crab, avocado and eel.
 Goldgell's North African sweet potato-peanut soup du jour comes off as slyly spicy, wickedly good.
 Baltimore crabcakes fashioned of lump and jumbo lump crab meat are a treat; pulled chicken sliders with barbecue sauce and coleslaw are downright terrific.
 A guilty pleasure: freshly baked pretzels with multigrain mustard.

 The burger here is a juicy, oozy winner, served with excellent hand-cut fries and a fine fried pickle.
 A respectable turkey burger comes with cranberry ketchup and gratuitously cinnamon-sugared sweet potato fries (request yours naked).
 Although a sliced skirt steak sandwich is ordered rare, it turns up well done.
 Still, the meat is juicy, savory.